Florida Atlantic vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 27, 2021

 Florida Atlantic Stats and Trends

-- Florida Atlantic is 3-1-1 against the spread and 5-0 overall this season when the team puts up more than 26.6 points.
+- When Florida Atlantic records more than 26.6 points, it is 3-1-1 against the spread and 5-0 overall.

-- This year, the Owls have 17 turnovers, 12 fewer than the Blue Raiders have takeaways (29).
+- The Owls have turned the ball over 17 times this season, 12 fewer than the Blue Raiders have forced (29).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.